Office 365 Reports in the admin center - OneDrive for Business usage

 How do I get to the OneDrive Usage Report?

-Use the Select a report drop-drop at the top left and select OneDrive usage.
+From the Select a report drop-down, select OneDrive > Usage.

 Interpret the OneDrive usage report